-- (1) This category consists of fees for professional services for the audit of the Company's 2020 and 2019 annual financial statements, the review of quarterly financial statements, and for services that are normally provided by the independent registered public accounting firm in connection with other statutory and regulatory filings or engagements in the years ended December 31, 2020 or 2019. - (2) This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
-We did not incur any fees in this category in the years ended December 31, 2020 or 2019. - (3) This category consists of fees for professional services rendered for tax compliance, tax advice and tax planning.
-We did not incur any fees in this category in the year ended December 31, 2019. - (4) This category consists of fees for any other products and professional services provided by the independent registered public accounting firm and includes subscription fees for access to on-line library of accounting research literature.
+- (1) This category consists of fees for professional services for the audit of the Company's 2021 and 2020 annual financial statements, the effectiveness of our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 with respect to each of those years, the review of quarterly financial statements, and for services that are normally provided by the independent registered public accounting firm in connection with other statutory and regulatory filings or engagements. - (2) This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
+We did not incur any fees in this category. - (3) This category consists of fees for professional services rendered for tax compliance, tax advice and tax planning. - (4) This category consists of fees for any other products and professional services provided by the independent registered public accounting firm and includes subscription fees for access to on-line library of accounting research literature.